Other Common Fraud Examples

 - Checks and Balances - split responsibilities so that no one person is responsible for cheque issuance and reconciliation

 - Prompt account reconciliation - Reconcile your statements as soon as they are received.
-To speed things up, many clients see a significant advantage in products such as the CIBC FirstCaribbean Internet banking platform When re-ordering cheques, use a continuous set of serial numbers
+To speed things up, many clients see a significant advantage in products such as the CIBC FirstCaribbean Online banking platform When re-ordering cheques, use a continuous set of serial numbers

 - Order only one set of cheques per account